 Attitude: Whether you’re a free spirit or some- one who’s more conservative, your clothing can reflect your attitude.
 Use your wardrobe to express yourself.

 Hobbies: What you do in your free time determines your look as well.
+If you're sitting at home, working on your computer, aspiring to be the best London SEO agency then you can sit around in your jogging pants and t-shirt.
 Whether you’re running errands or running on the beach, your outfit reflects your personality and what you like to do.